 Since our community public information meetings in December 2018, staff have advanced the planning of the project.
 The Fire Station #2 Redevelopment Business Case - Background, Project Need, Site Plan Requirements [PDF - 10 MB] [PDF - 10 MB] demonstrates the incorporation of comments and input received in the first phase of public consultation and outcomes of the progress to date.

 We are providing opportunities for residents to meet with staff to view materials, ask questions and to respond to a survey.
 Information session dates, times and locations are:

 - Thursday, February 21, 6:30 p.m. to 8:30 p.m., Fire Station #2, 4595 Elk Lake Drive*

 - Wednesday, February 27, 7 p.m. to 9 p.m., Saanich Commonwealth Place, 4636 Elk Lake Drive, Pacific Dogwood Room.

 *As parking is limited at Fire Station #2, attendees may wish to park at Saanich Commonwealth Place and walk over to the station.

-The goals to involve the public during this concept development stage are to educate the public on the need for the project as well as request input on the concept plan so far.
+The goals to involve the public during this project stage are to educate the public on the need for the project and site plan requirements as well as request input on the business case.
 We are particularly interested to hear from residents and business owners within a 500 metre radius of the site.

 Need more information?